nologic/blog/_posts/2017-05-09-tm06-vulnerabilities.md

 0x5ad730: 0x41414141 0x42ff4242
 ```

-Notice that the addresses on the destination buffer match exactly and the the pointer at `0x5ad730 + 4` has a new value `0x42ff4242` which is clearly invalid.
+Notice that the addresses on the destination buffer match exactly and the pointer at `0x5ad730 + 4` has a new value `0x42ff4242` which is clearly invalid.
 If we let the program run we see that the program will use this address to look for instructions to execute:

 ```
 Program received signal SIGBUS, Bus error.